vivhubb/bbtheory-game/README.md

 [THE R.P.S.L.S.
 GAME](https://vivhubb.github.io/bbtheory-game/) website created for the Rock-Paper-Scissors-Lizard-Spock game has two pages.

-* [Greeting & Game Rules Page](https://vivhubb.github.io/bbtheory-game/) which is the default loading page welcoming the user and displaying instructions and game rules.
+* [Greeting & Game Rules Page](https://vivhubb.github.io/bbtheory-game/) which is the default loading page, welcoming the user and displaying instructions and game rules.
 * [Game Page](https://vivhubb.github.io/bbtheory-game/game.html) which is holding the game itself.

 [JUMP to TOP](<#contents>)